gitops-tech/gitops-tech.github.io/index.md

 Whenever the deployed infrastructure changes in any way not described in the environment repository, these changes are reverted.
 This ensures that all changes are made tracable in the Git log, by making all direct changes to the cluster impossible.

+This change in direction solves the problem of push-based GitOps, where the environment is only updated when the environment repository is updated.
+However, this doesn't mean you can completely do without any monitoring in place.
+Most operators support sending mails or Slack notifications if it can not bring the environment to the desired state for any reason, for example if it can not pull a container image.
+Additionally, you probably should set up monitoring for the operator itself, as there is no longer any automated deployment process without it.

 <!-- **Want to see how to set it up?** Check out our [Case Study](case-study.md) about setting up Pull-based GitOps on Google's GKE. -->